Page updated 11th December 2020

 This was the plot upon which the Imperial now

-was completed in 1810 and for the next dozen years, or so, it was the
+House was completed in 1810 and for the next dozen years, or so, it

 James Green sold Elmfield House sometime around 1822 to one George Sparkes.
 He was a member of a prominent Quaker family that owned the General Bank in Exeter.
 His brother, Joseph Sparkes developed Pennsylvania Park.
 George's time at Elmfield was short for he died in 1824 from 'gout of the stomach' at the age of 54.
 The house was advertised for sale on the 20th April 1826 in the Flying Post.
 It is not certain who owned the house between 1826 and 1835.